 Another crowd-sourced platform, Patreon works very much like ko-fi.
 In fact, it was created before ko-fi.

 The difference is that Patreon works only through a monthly subscription type of deal.
 You can give different rewards to your fans according to their dollar amount that they pay each month, and you give them, for example, access to your sketches or live chat once a week.

 It can totally work if you have a loyal fanbase, but it’s something a bit harder to pull off if you don’t have a starting following.

 What kind of art sells the best?
 There are many types of people, so your experience may vary.
 But from what I’ve seen over the years, these are the kind of art that sells the best: Landscape, Erotica, Pet Drawings (especially dogs) and Figure Drawing studies (if you’d like to learn more about Figure Drawing, check out my Online Course).

 How to sell art online?
 Selling art online at this time and age is very, very easy.
-There are several platforms dedicated to this, like Redbubble and Teepublic, and many types of products that you can make.
+Several platforms are dedicated to this, like Redbubble and Teepublic, and there are many types of products you can make.
 This is a long topic, so you can check out my full guide on How to Sell Your Art Online here.

 What makes art sell?
-A number of factors make art sell, from style to materials, to emotion.
+Several factors make art sell, from style to materials, to emotion.
 But one of the biggest ones is the artist.
 It might seem weird, but it’s true!
 Once people find a connection to the artist, it’s much easier to sell their art.
 So do consider getting yourself out there and sharing your personality!

 Back to the Blog